 The coat of arms is shown in the following tints.

 Elephants - grey on black ground

 Lotus - white flower, olive green leaves, on gold ground

 The English translation of the motto of the University of Madras is: "Learning promotes (one's) natural (innate) talent."

 In 1912 endowments were made to the University to establish departments of Indian History, Archaeology, Comparative Philology and Indian Economics.
-In all there were 17 University departments, 30 University teachers, 69 research scholars and 127 University publications in that year and the budget was for Rs.11 lakhs.
-Later, the research and teaching functions of the University were encouraged by the Sadler commission and the gains of the University were consolidated by the enactment of Madras University Act of 1923.
-About this time, the territorial ambit of the Madras University encompassed Berhampur of Orissa in the North, Trivandrum of Kerala in the South West, Bangalore and Mangalore of Karnataka in the West and Hyderabad of Andhra Pradesh in the North
+In all there were 17 University departments, 30 University teachers, 69 research scholars and 127 University publications in that year and the budget was Rs.11 lakhs.
+Later, the research and teaching functions of the University were encouraged by the Sadler Commission and the gains of the University were consolidated by the enactment of Madras University Act of 1923.
+At this time, the territorial ambit of the Madras University encompassed Berhampur of Orissa and Hyderabad of Andhra Pradesh in the North, Trivandrum of Kerala in the South West, Bangalore and Mangalore of Karnataka in the West.

-However, Indian independence in 1947, the setting up of the University Grants Commission in 1956 and changes in political, social and cultural milieu had brought several amendments to the University of Madras Act of 1923 to permit qualitative and quantitative changes in its jurisdictions and functions.
+However with Indian independence in 1947, the setting up of the University Grants Commission in 1956 and the changes in political, social and cultural milieu brought several amendments to the University of Madras Act of 1923 to permit qualitative and quantitative changes in its jurisdiction and functions.
 The policy strands as they have emerged since then and being operated as follows:

 Status of the University:STATE UNIVERSITY